belav/csharpier/Src/Website/docs/Configuration.md

 - A ```.csharpierrc.json``` or ```.csharpierrc.yaml``` file.
 - A ```.editorconfig``` file.
 See EditorConfig section below.

-The configuration file will be resolved starting from the location of the file being formatted, and searching up the file tree until a config file is (or isn’t) found.
+The configuration file will be resolved based on the location of the file being formatted.
+- If a `.csharpierrc` file exists somewhere at or above the given file, that will be used.
+- Otherwise if an `.editorconfig` file exists somewhere at or above the given file, that will be used.
+Respecting editorconfig inheritance.
 ### Configuration Options
 JSON
 ```json